ratta-tui/mago-perdue-workshop/README.md

 npm run prettier: Format all code to a consistent style using Prettier.

-npm run dev: Start a development server at http://localhost:5173/ using Vite.
+npm run dev: Start a development server at http://localhost:5173/ ( or http://localhost:5174/ ) using Vite.

 npm run build: Create an optimized build for production, with output in the dist/ directory.